ajeetp/AgileSlices/source/mddocs/introduction.md

   - Introduction
 ---

-Agile has gained a lot of popularity in the last few years and is in use by a large number of software companies to develop products.
+Agile has gained a lot of popularity and is in use by a large number of software companies to develop products.
 Agile methodology is applicable in a wide variety of software projects however there are some scenarios where an alternative approach may be better suited.
 This book will cover how to determine if agile is right for your software development effort and dive deeper into foundational agile concepts.

 ## 1.1.
 What you will learn